altocodenl/tagaway/readme.md

       - Tagging state: input with button to add tags, also dropdown to select existing tags to add to current upload.
    - Improve display of errors in upload & import: show foldable list of repeated|invalid|too large pivs.
    - Import from Dropbox.

-- Share & manage
-   - Rename tag.
-   - Share/unshare with email: signup, login, or go straight if there's a session.
-On signup, resolve shares.
-   - Save email addresses of previous shares and allow to delete them.
-   - Authorize/deauthorize shares done with me.
-   - In main view, mark tags shared with others and tags shared with me.
-   - If two shared tags from different users have the same name, put "@username".
-   - Authorization to see or ignore share.
-   - Allow to share from main editing view with dropdown of emails.
-If tag is shared already, nothing is done.
-   - Can you tag or share or copy pivs shared with you?

 - Account & payment
    - Set account space limit.